mehdiraized/advanced-seo-toolkit/readme.md

 **Q: Can I use this plugin alongside other SEO plugins?**
 A: While it's generally not recommended to use multiple SEO plugins simultaneously, Advanced SEO Toolkit is designed to work independently.
 However, for best results, we recommend using it as your primary SEO solution.

+**Q: How do I set up integrations with Ahrefs and Google Analytics?**
+A: You can set up these integrations in the plugin's "Integrations" settings page.
+You'll need to provide API keys or IDs for the respective services.
+Please note that use of these services is optional and subject to their terms of service and privacy policies.

 ## Support